ADALabUCSD/DeepPostures/MSSE-2021-pt/README.md

     --padding {drop,zero,wrap}
-                        Padding scheme for the last part of data that does not fill a whole lstm window (default: drop)
+                        Padding scheme for the last part of data that does not fill a whole lstm window (default: drop) --batch-size BATCH_SIZE
+                            Inference batch size (default: 16)
+    --amp-factor AMP_FACTOR
+                            Factor to increase the number of neurons in the CNN layers (default: 2)
+    --num-classes NUM_CLASSES
+                            Number of classes in the training dataset (default: 2)

 We currently support several pre-trained models that can be used to generate predictions.
 They have been trained on different training datasets, which have different demographics.
 The recommended and default model is the `CHAP_ALL_ADULTS` model.
 However, users can change the pre-trained model to better match their needs using the `--model` option.
 Below we provide a summary of the available pre-trained models and the characteristics of the datasets that they were trained on.